GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

   1. Write Avro file with encrypted fields

 ### Concepts
-* [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multi-layer encryption, where multiple layers of keys are used for encrypting data.
+* [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multi-layer encryption, involving use of multiple layers of keys for encrypting data.
 It is the process of encrypting the actual data encryption key with another key to secure the data-encryption key.
-* [Cloud KMS](https://cloud.google.com/kms) provides easy management of encyrption keys at scale.
+* [Cloud KMS](https://cloud.google.com/kms) provides easy management of encryption keys at scale.
 * [Tink](https://github.com/google/tink) is an open-source library that provides easy and secure APIs for handling encryption/decryption.
 It reduces common crypto pitfalls with user-centered design, careful implementation and code reviews, and extensive testing.
 At Google, Tink is one of the standard crypto libraries, and has been deployed in hundreds of products and